 13 October 2017.
 Despite repeated requests to refrain from logging within federally designated Critical Habitat for Caribou while the Emergency Order is under review by the Federal Government, CANFOR reportedly commences further logging on the western slopes of the Clearwater Valley.

 15 October 2017.
 Alive publishes an on-line article by Daniela Ginta on the plight of Wells Gray’s caribou.
-It’s called “Saving What’s Left of the Caribou: Why We Should Care.”
+It’s called “Saving’s Left of the Caribou: Why We Should Care.”

 17 October 2017.
 William Andrews, lawyer, addresses a letter to Catherine McKenna, Minister of Environment and Climate Change, requesting a decision on the Emergency Order by October 31, 2017.
 “If you fail to respond substantively by that date then my instructions are to initiate an application in Federal Court for an order requiring you to make a decision under s.80(2).”

 26 October 2017.
 Catherine McKenna, Minister of Environment and Climate Change, responds to William Andrews’ letter of 17 October saying, in part, that her Ministry “continues to work with the Government of British Columbia to advance efforts to protect and recovery this iconic species and its critical habitat while taking the appropriate and timely actions necessary to assure that the species’ survival and recovery are not jeopardized.”
-The meaning of such a statement, coming nearly 7 months after submission of an emergency protection order under SARA, must be left to the readers’ judgement.
+This comes nearly 7 months after submission of an emergency protection order under SARA.

 29 October 2017.
-The Upper Clearwater Referral Group has still received no response from Premier John Horgan to their letter of 29 August in which he is implored to take action on behalf of the Wells Gray South Mountain Caribou herd, now teetering on extinction.
-Here again, for the hell of it, is the letter: Caribou Alert.
+The Upper Clearwater Referral Group has still received no response from Premier John Horgan to their letter of 29 August in which he is implored to take action on behalf of the Wells Gray South Deep-Snow Caribou herd, now teetering on extinction.
+Here again is the letter: Caribou Alert.

 31 October 2017.
-CANFOR’s logging operations in federally designated Critical Habitat for Caribou on the west slopes of the Clearwater reportedly began on Friday the 13th of October and reportedly continue today on Halloween.
-Scary stuff for members of the world’s second largest remaining Southern Mountain Caribou herd!
-Doubtless they take at least some comfort from Catherine McKenna’s meaningful words of 26 October 2017, above.
+CANFOR’s logging operations in federally designated Critical Habitat for Caribou on the west slopes of the Clearwater reportedly began on Friday the 13th of October and continue until today.

 7 November 2017.
 Seven months ago today, William Andrews, lawyer, filed an application with the Federal Minister of Environment and Climate Change for an emergency stop order on further logging and related road building in federally designated Critical Habitat for Caribou in the Upper Clearwater Valley near Wells Gray Park.
 No decision has been forthcoming.